-From 2021, Canadians who travel to the Netherlands or other Schengen countries will be required to obtain an ETIAS visa waiver before their trip.
+From the end of 2022, Canadians who travel to the Netherlands or other Schengen countries will be required to obtain an ETIAS visa waiver before their trip.

 The visa waiver for Europe is being implemented as a border management tool to screen potential security risks.
 It is intended to improve security within European borders and to make travel safer for everyone.

 However, the online ETIAS application for the Netherlands is simple and will only take around 10 minutes to complete.
 It will also greatly speed up the process of entering the country and the Schengen Area as a whole.

 How can Canadians apply for ETIAS to visit the Netherlands?

 To get their visa waiver to the Netherlands, Canadian citizens must complete the online ETIAS application form.
 The ETIAS requirements for the Netherlands are a valid passport, email address and a debit or credit card.
 While completing the application, travelers will need to provide:

 - Data from their passport information page: such as name, country of birth, date of birth, and passport number